How To Dominate Local Listings… And Take Over The World!

 Change in the broad space of the internet is like a constantly revolving door.
-One minute you’re wondering if the investment is worth it, the next you’re in the market for a site revamp because, just like fashion, trends change.
+One minute you’re wondering if the investment is worth it.
+The next minute, you’re in the market for a site revamp because, just like fashion, trends change.
 Then, thanks to tablets and smartphones, you find yourself racing to make your site mobile-friendly.
 Is your head spinning yet?
 Welcome to the new frontier of internet evolution – web content accessibility and maintaining 508 compliance.

-If that’s news to you, you’ll want to pay attention because the recently updated standards for the Americans with Disabilities Act as it relates to the world wide web are already having an impact on business.
-So, what is this new world of online accessibility, 508 compliance, and web content accessibility guidelines – and more importantly, how do you map it?
+If this is news to you, you’ll want to pay attention because the recently updated standards for the Americans with Disabilities Act as it relates to the world wide web are already having an impact on business.
+So, what is this new world of online accessibility, 508 compliance, and web content accessibility guidelines?
+And more importantly, how do you map it?

 New Rules for the Americans with Disabilities Act

-Many businesses are getting caught by surprise, and only discover the government has a list of dos-and-don’ts for their site when a lawsuit drops on their doorstep.
-For 2018, these compliance standards are being updated and if legislation passes, enforced.
+Many businesses are getting caught by surprise, only to discover the government has a list of dos-and-don’ts for their site when a lawsuit drops on their doorstep.
+For 2018, these compliance standards are being updated and enforced, if legislation passes.
 Their purpose is to ensure that people with disabilities can use the web, meaning they can navigate, interact and contribute to the internet.
 For you, that means brushing up on ADAD, WCAG 2.0 and section 508.

 What’s the Negative?